MoritzMueller2508/EW_MobileApplicationen/documentation/guidance.md

 - This user interface allows the user to further narrow down their vacation destination.

 - You can either **search for a single country** and display it on the map, or **select one of the buttons** on the 2nd cardview.
+    - Please keep in mind, that the app will only display countries, not cities!
+    - The input can either be in german or english
+    - The input can only be a country!

 - If you search for a single country with the search button, a marker is set on the mapview below.
 This marker can be deleted if you keep it pressed for a longer time.
 If the user presses the marker, he will be forwarded directly to the country details for this country.